The author is a guitarist and bassist with over 35 years of experience as a musician.

 Surely you've run across some of these guys on guitar forums.
-They'll laugh at your Squier, poo poo your Epiphone and make you feel like a bum for playing through a solid-state amp.
-Clearly, these are guitar players who know what they are doing, and when they cast their disapproval upon you it can really make you question yourself.
+They'll laugh at your Squier, poo-poo your Epiphone, and make you feel like a bum for playing through a solid-state amp.
+Clearly, these are elite guitar players, and when they cast their disapproval upon you it can really make you question yourself.

 The Difference Between Tone Freaks and Guitar Snobs

 Tone matters and there is no doubt that there are some very expensive guitars and amps out there that sound incredible.
 There's nothing wrong with being a tone freak, and if you require custom guitars and boutique gear to get you the sound you want there's sure nothing wrong with that either.

 Personally, when I eventually achieve my dream of unlimited personal wealth, my house is going to be packed with more high-end guitars and amps than the nearest Guitar Center.
 I'm not going to feel a bit bad about it either!
 I love guitars, and my wish list looks like one of those long scrolls that Santa carries around.

 Collecting and playing expensive guitars can be a lot of fun, as long as GAS doesn't get too out of control.
 But I don't think all the expensive gear in the world will mean a whit when it comes to my value as a guitarist.
 I truly believe your sound is about you, not your gear.

 - If you're a bad golfer, an expensive club just means you'll hit the ball a little further into the lake.

 - If you're a slow cyclist, dressing like Lance Armstrong won't make any difference.